capactio/capact/docs/faq.md

 ### Terraform, Ansible, Chef, etc.

-All this tools, of course, differ a lot, but in general, all are used to describe and enforce the desired state of the environment.
-Capact builds on top of them, these tools can be used as a part of a workflow and even can be mixed.
-We already have [Terraform](../cmd/terraform-runner/README.md) runner.
+In general, all these tools are used to describe and enforce the desired state of the environment.
+As Capact is a layer above of the tools, they can be used as a part of a Capact workflow and even can be mixed.
+We already have [Terraform runner](https://github.com/capactio/capact/tree/main/cmd/terraform-runner/README.md).
 Ansible and other runners are also possible.

-For example, when running Capact manifests using Terraform, you can deploy AWS RDS and EKS.
-Then, using Helm, you can deploy Mattermost in your Kubernetes cluster.
-All this can be done in one manifest.
+For example, when running Capact manifests, you can deploy AWS RDS and EKS defined as Terraform modules.
+Then, using Helm runner, you can deploy Mattermost in your Kubernetes cluster.
+All this can be done in one OCF manifest.
 See our [Mattermost example](./tutorial/mattermost-installation/README.md) for more details.

 ### Pulumi